bitmagier/fortune-mod-zen/README.md

 # Zen quotations (fortune mod)

-This is my hand-crafted, high quality collection of Zen quotations and other quotations that belong to the space of Zen as I see it.
+This is a hand-crafted, high quality collection of Zen quotations and related ones, that belong to the space of Zen as I see it.

 **Languages**: English & German